The Story of Ray Markman – Part 2

 I lean back and glance at my two guests.
 “So the big day finally arrives.
 Ray and the agency meet the head of the network face to face.
 Ray’s just three minutes into his presentation when the guy says ‘I got it.
 Let’s do it.’
 Just like that.”

 Lonagan leans across my beat-up desk.
 “I got somethin’ even better.”
-That close, his breath stinks of corned beef and beer and it smells worse than a cheap cigar.
-I roll my chair back, away from the stench.
+That close to my face, his breath stinks of corned beef and beer.
+Smells worse than a cheap cigar.
+I roll my chair back, away from the stench and put my feet on the desk.
 “Fire away.”

-He grins.
-“Ray’s a born entrepreneur.
+He cracks a malicious grin.
+“Ray’s one o’ them born entrepreneurs.
 He loves every part of it.”

-Once I watched a debate between Loop Lonagan and Alexander Harbinger escalate to blows.
-I need to head that off quick.
+Once I watched a debate between Loop Lonagan and Alexander Harbinger almost escalate to blows and I need to head that off quick.
 “You guys are off on a tangent.
 Entrepreneurship isn’t the question on the table.
 I’m looking to prove or disprove his statement that he never worked a day in his life.”

 “No John, yer wrong,” says Lonagan.
 “Bein’ an entrepreneur’s the heart of it all.
 In da mindset of an entrepreneur work ain’t work.
 It’s doin’ what you love for the love of it.
 It’s creatin’ somethin’ new, then creatin’ somethin’ else that’s new.
 That’s why Ray makes that statement—‘cause that’s how he lives his whole life.
 Don’t matter if yer workin’ in a startup or a big organization.
 If you got enough freedom and love what you do, you’re an entrepreneur.
 Ray’s a serial entrepreneur.
 Anybody says different don’t know his keister from a hole in the ground.”

 Harbinger scowls.
-“I cannot agree.
+“I cannot agree wiss you.
 Your premise—it iss badly flawed.”

 I’m keeping a close eye on Loop’s reaction.
 He doesn’t respond immediately and his face slowly swells purple.
 If they start swinging, I sure hope they take it outside.